jonilj/odin-recipes/README.md

 # odin-recipes
-Simple recipes webpage for Odin Project
+A simple recipes webpage for The Odin Project.
+Contains a main index.html file and hyperlinks to three recipe pages.